-Constant indicates whether the scenario ran successfully, is still running, or failed.
+Opens an existing scenario.
+A drop-down displays available scenarios, accompanied by an icon that indicates whether the scenario ran successfully, is still running, or failed.

 Opens the Manage Scenarios dialog, allowing you to delete or rename one or more scenarios that exist in the current project, and add or edit their descriptions.
-The dialog also shows the date and time each scenario was created.
+The dialog also shows the date and time each scenario was started.
+To view more details about a scenario, such as the start time, end time, and run time, click the information icon in the Properties column.